openstack/ironic-specs/specs/kilo/automate-uefi-bios-iso-creation.rst

   capable ISO.

-* To remove the check in /opt/stack/ironic/ironic/drivers/modules/ilo/deploy.py for erroring out when the deploy image doesnt has the boot_iso uuid updated.
+* To remove the check in /opt/stack/ironic/ironic/drivers/modules/ilo/deploy.py for erroring out when the deploy image doesn't has the boot_iso uuid updated.

 Dependencies
 ============